The Undecidability of the Definability of Principal Subcongruences: Introduction

-One approach to proving that a $\V(\A)$ is finitely axiomatizable is to first show that $\kappa(\A) < \omega$, and then to show that $\V(\A)$ has a property called \emph{definable principal congruences (DPC)}.
-These two properties are sufficient to imply that $\V(\A)$ is finitely axiomatizable.
-A first-order formula $\psi(w,x,y,z)$ is said to be a \emph{congruence formula} if for each algebra in the variety, $\psi(w,x,y,z)$ implies $(w,x)\in \Cg(y,z)$ (i.e. that $w$ and $x$ are related by the congruence generated by the pair $(y,z)$).
-A class $\mathcal{C}$ of algebras of the same type is said to have definable principal congruences if there is a congruence formula $\psi$ such that for every $\B\in \mathcal{C}$ and every $a,b\in B$ the formula $\psi(-,-,a,b)$ defines $\Con^{\B}(a,b)$.
-McKenzie \cite{McKenzieParaprimalVarieties} shows that if a variety $\V$ has definable principal congruences and $\kappa(\V) < \omega$ then $\V$ is finitely based.
+An algebra $\A$ is finitely based if and only if $\V(\A)$ (the variety generated by $\A$) is finitely axiomatizable.
+One approach to proving that $\V(\A)$ is finitely axiomatizable is to first show that $\kappa(\A) < \omega$, and then to show that $\V(\A)$ has definable principal congruences.
+These two features are sufficient to imply that $\V(\A)$ is finitely axiomatizable.
+A formula $\psi(w,x,y,z)$ defined in an algebraic first-order language $L$ is said to be a \emph{congruence formula} if $\psi$ is existential positive and for every model $\A$ of $L$ and for all $a,b,c,d\in A$, $\A\models \psi(a,b,c,d)$ implies that $(a,b)$ belongs to the congruence generated by the pair $(c,d)$.
+A class $\mathcal{C}$ of algebras of the same type is said to have \emph{definable principal congruences (DPC)} if there is a congruence formula $\psi$ such that for every $\A\in \mathcal{C}$ and every $a,b\in A$ the formula $\psi(x,y,a,b)$ defines the relation ``$(x,y)\in \Con^{\B}(a,b)$''.
+McKenzie \cite{McKenzieParaprimalVarieties} shows that if a variety $\V$ has definable principal congruences and $\kappa(\V) < \omega$, then $\V$ is finitely based.